 The first day of this 2022 season of Lent begins on March 2: observed as Ash Wednesday in some churches and continuing for 40 days, excluding Sundays, through Easter/Resurrection Day.

 If you’re anything like me, you’re still looking for a family study or activity to use as you observe Lent, even at this late hour! :)

 There are several devotionals we have enjoyed in years past and a new one that is especially for young women and moms that I know you will love!

-These seven recommendations provide ideas for encouraging your family to discover the deep meaning to the Lenten season, when we fix our minds on the suffering, death and resurrection of Christ, connecting his great sacrifice to our own sinfulness and need for God.
+These ten recommendations provide ideas for encouraging your family to discover the deep meaning of the Lenten season, when we fix our minds on the suffering, death, and resurrection of Christ, connecting his great sacrifice to our own sinfulness and need for God.

 1. Countdown to Easter – Daily Lenten Devotionals for Children by Ruth Geisler

 I have not used this devotional yet but it was recommended by a friend.
-Each devotional reading is brief, making it perfect for busy mornings or a quick family meditation on the go!
+Each devotional reading in Countdown to Easter is brief, making it perfect for busy mornings or a quick family meditation on the go!

 2. Holey, Wholly, Holy: A Lenten Journey of Refinement by Kris Camealy

-In this book, you will find encouragement and truthful understanding of what it means to be holey (broken in sin), wholly (surrendered to God) and holy (claiming the gift of grace through Christ).
+In this book, you will find encouragement and a truthful understanding of what it means to be holey (broken in sin), wholly (surrendered to God), and holy (claiming the gift of grace through Christ).
 I gave this devotional to a friend last year and she absolutely loved it!
 Perfect for anyone who struggles with who they are and needs gospel comfort.

 I would recommend this devotional for women and possibly couples.